kyechou/mimesis/README.md

 ### S2E

 You can set up the environment and S2E by running the following command.
-This will set up `s2e-env`, `s2e`, and build VM images required for analysis.
+This will set up `s2e-env`, `s2e`, and build the VM images required for analysis.
 The results will be inside the `s2e.<distro>/` directory.

 ```sh